The Content Agency is a production company producing Broadcast Television, Commercials, Film Trailers and online video.

 The final videos are short, fun and quirky, and the food, especially the Prawn and Avo rolls were delicious.

-The series is groundbreaking not only because of its pushing physical comedy in new directions for kids tv but also because of the scale of the co-production between the ABC and CCTV.
-Hoopla Doopla is the biggest co-production undertaken between the two broadcasters to date.
-It was also a pretty extraordinary year for the Content Agency and we are looking forward to watching the series on ABC4Kids in 2014.
+Hoopla Doopla is the biggest co-production undertaken between the ABC and CCTV.
 The series will screen on ABC4Kids at 10:10am on Feb 10, 2014, and will also screen in China on CCTVs kids channels.

-Our philosophy with film marketing is to be true to the film whilst engaging and resonating with the audience.
+Our philosophy with film marketing is to be true to the film but with a market-based perspective.
 We make trailers and commercials that make audiences want to see movies.

 Online video as a tool for business is coming of age, whether in marketing, or internally for training and communications, and there are a whole heap of statistics around to support this.
 Some of the most interesting have been collected together in the “10 Reasons” video.
 It makes a compelling argument for why video to be so effective.